Mr-Ayushh/ChinaTown/README.md

   - HTML
   - CSS
   - JavaScript

 - **Mobile Application Development**:
   - Flutter (Dart)

 - **Backend and Database**:
+  - Firebase (Firestore for real-time data)
-  - Firebase (Authentication, Firestore)
+  - Firebase Authentication
+  - Firestore Database

 ## Installation and Setup

-Follow these steps to install and configure the **ChinaTown Restaurant & Catering Service App** on your local machine:
+Follow these steps to install and run the **ChinaTown Restaurant & Catering Service App** locally:

 ### 1. Clone the Repository